companieshouse/chs-gov-uk-notify-integration-api/README.md

 ## 1.0) Introduction

-This module accepts a call into a REST API endpoint and sends a request to gov.uk notify to send either a letter or an email.
+This module accepts a call into a REST API endpoint and sends that information to a kafka topic.

 ## 2.0) Prerequisites